 This setting is used to set the speed of the CPU.
-The BIOS will automatically start from the highest and then decrease to the correct speed.
-Choose Manual to set the CPU Core:Bus Freq.
-Multiple and CPU Bus Frequency options separately.
-If a CPU is installed or reinstalled, the BIOS will use the default of 100MHz.
-If there is a CMOS error or improper CPU setting that causes boot failure, BIOS will use last known bootable CPU speed.
+Choose the appropriate speed of your CPU.
+Choose Manual in order to set the CPU Core:Bus Freq.
+Multiple and CPU Bus Frequency separately.
+If a CPU is installed or reinstalled, BIOS will use the default of 100MHz.
+If there is a CMOS error or improper CPU setting which causes boot failure, BIOS will use last known bootable CPU speed.